pappnu/proxy_stuff/README.md

 ## Credits

 Thanks to all to those that have helped in various ways with the development of this plugin:

 - Kapa the Bard, creator of Polymath Proxy
 - [Alex Taxiera](https://github.com/alex-taxiera)

+This plugin uses assets from existing Proxyshop templates, so look at [Proxshop's credits](https://github.com/Investigamer/Proxyshop#-credits) too see whose work those are.

 ## Licence